 All aspects of time performance now are more critical, and cycle time has become a key process measure.
-Other important benefits can be derived from this focus on time; time improvements often drive simultaneous improvements in work systems, organisation, quality, cost, supply chain integration, and productivity.
+Other important benefits can be derived from this focus on time; time improvements often drive simultaneous improvements in work systems, organisation, quality, cost, supply chain integration, productivity, and sustainability in a challenging economy.